run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-hpo.md

 Once the 3 pods are done, they will be replaced by new ones from the 12 _completions_.
 This process will continue until all 12 have run.

-You can also submit jobs on another project until only 2 GPUs remain.
-This will preempt 1 pod and will henceforth limit the HPO job to run on 2 pods only.
+You can also submit Jobs on another Project until only 2 GPUs remain.
+This will preempt 1 pod and will henceforth limit the HPO Job to run on 2 pods only.
 Preempted pods will be picked up and ran later.

 You can see logs of specific pods by running :